priceline/design-system/apps/docs/pages/utilities/getLinkStylesOn.md

 <LinkDemo backgroundColor='highlight.tone'>dark link styling</LinkDemo>
 ```

 Pass a full palette color and shade to return the link styles that belong on that color.
-The above examples demonstrate the styles that are returned in order to make the link accessible on colors that do not meet the theme's contrast ratio (color, on-hover color, bold font weight, and text decoration underline).
+The above examples demonstrate the styles that are returned in order to make the link accessible on colors that do not meet the theme's contrast ratio (color, on-hover color, text decoration underline, and optional bold font weight).